Tony Robbins Unleash The Power Within Review

 Are you on the fence about going to the UPW event?
 I was too and below I review my experience at Tony Robbins Unleash The Power Within this year.

-I am writing this post several weeks after the event and I am still digesting the experience.
+I am writing this post several weeks after the event and I am still digesting the experience with TR.

-The further I get away from the event, the more I realize that it impacted me in profound ways.
-I didn’t resonate with every aspect of UPW, but there was enough value that I would recommend doing it.
+The further I get away from the event, the more I realize that UPW impacted me in profound ways.
+I didn’t resonate with every aspect of the event, but there was enough value that I would recommend doing it.
+Do it.

 Here is a fun graphic I found just before the event . . . the perfect image to represent what was coming the week before I got on a plane for Australia.

 Uncomfortable Moments UPW & Fire Walking

-Each day is split into themes and we follow those themes through Tony’s (and others) guidance and mentorship.
-Tony is live for two of the four days and his entourage takes the stage for the other two days.
-You do get sprinklings of Tony via video on those other days, which is a bit weird.
+Each day is split into themes and we followed those themes through Tony’s (and others) guidance and mentorship.
+Tony is live for two of the four days and his entourage takes the stage for the other days.
+You do get sprinklings of Tony via video when he is absent, which is a bit weird.

 The videos are recordings of Tony Robbins giving various talks on subjects that follow the theme for the day—some of them seem a little dated and he does repeat concepts now and again—which isn’t necessarily a bad thing—this conference is pack full of more information then you could ever hope to assimilate in four days.

 Like my friend Neil said, “I could watch these videos at home.”
 Nonetheless, there is tremendous energy in the stadium surrounded by all those fellow fire-walkers, and it beats watching him alone in your underwear on the coach.